Australian frontier wars: Victoria

 Fighting also took place in early pre-separation Victoria after it was settled in 1834.

 In 1833–34, the battle for rights to a beached whale between whalers and people of the Gunditjmara nation resulted in the Convincing Ground massacre near Portland, Victoria.

 The 1836 Mount Cottrell massacre was a reprisal for the killing of a prominent Van Diemen's Land squatter Charles Franks who squatted on land west of the Melbourne's fledgling settlement.

 A clash at Benalla in 1838 known as the Battle of Broken River of which at least seven white settlers were killed, marked the beginning of the frontier conflict in the colony which lasted for fifteen years.

 In 1839 the reprisal raid against Aboriginal resistance in central Victoria resulted in the Campaspe Plains massacre.

 The Indigenous groups in Victoria concentrated on economic warfare, killing tens of thousands of sheep.
 Large numbers of British settlers arrived in Victoria during the 1840s and rapidly outnumbered the Indigenous population.

 From 1840, the Eumerella Wars took place in southwest Victoria, and many years of violence occurred during the Warrigal Creek and Gippsland massacres.

 In 1842, white settlers from the Port Fairy area wrote a letter to the Charles Latrobe requesting the government improve security from "outrages committed by natives" and listing many incidents of conflict and economic warfare.
 An excerpt of the letter printed on 10 June:

 In the late 1840s, frontier conflict continued in the Wimmera.

+In total, between 1834 and 1851 the Aboriginal population in Victoria dropped from 60,000 to 15,000.
+The Yoorrook Justice Commission, an independent body set up to investigate historic injustices against First Nations people, described "the decimation of the First People population in Victoria to between one per cent and five per cent of the pre-colonisation population".
+It concluded that British policies in Victoria constituted genocide and led to the "near-complete physical destruction" of the Aboriginal population.